JaidenAshmore/java-dynamic-sqs-listener/README.md

-Note that if the method contains an [Acknowledge](./api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) argument it is now up to the method to manually acknowledge the message as a success as the [MessageProcessor](./api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) will not acknowledge the message automatically when the method executes without throwing an exception.
+Note that if the method contains an [Acknowledge](./api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) argument it is now up to the method to manually acknowledge the message as a success.
+The [MessageProcessor](./api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) has handed off control to the message listener and will not acknowledge the message automatically when the method executes without throwing an exception.

 ```java
 @Service